injinia

 Author

-Hi, my name is Clancey and I am a quality advocate, automator, and toolsmith.
+Hi, my name is Clancey and I am a quality advocate, agile coach, scrum master, automator, and toolsmith.

-I help companies with quality.
-To do this I end up automating a lot of things, functional testing being one of them.
+I help companies with agility and quality.
+To do this I end up automating a lot of things, functional testing and workflows being some of them.

 Getting started with ruby automation series